0x1eef/sourcezap/README.md

 [HardenedBSD source tree](https://git.hardenedbsd.org/hardenedbsd/HardenedBSD).
-The copy of the source tree is maintained by members of the `_srczap` group, and a copy of the source tree can be installed to `/usr/src/` by root.
+The copy of the source tree is maintained by members of the `_srczap` group, and a copy of the source tree can be installed into `/usr/src/` by root.

 ## Examples